Signs of Heart Attack in Women

 If you feel you have symptoms of a heart attack or think that you have a heart attack, it is best to call for emergency medical help immediately.
 Take yourself to the ER if you don’t have any other option.

-Risk factors for heart disease in women
+Risk factors for heart disease in Female

-Many common risk factors for coronary artery disease – high cholesterol, high blood pressure, and obesity – affect both women and men.
+Many common risk factors for coronary artery disease – high cholesterol, high blood pressure, and obesity – affect both female and men.
 But other factors play a crucial role in the development of heart disease in women as well.
 These include:

 Diabetes.